-John Garvish is a principal in the Austin office of McKool Smith whose practice deals with intellectual property and complex commercial litigation.
+John Garvish is the managing partner and a principal in the Austin office of McKool Smith.
+His practice deals with intellectual property and complex commercial litigation.
 Prior to joining McKool Smith, John served as a judicial clerk for the Honorable Alvin A. Schall of the United States Court of Appeals for the Federal Circuit from 2002 to 2003.
 John has published in the areas of molecular biology, biochemistry, and patent law.
 John has taught courses in Genetics, Toxicology, and Pharmacology.
 John has also presented an invited lecture on patent law and its interplay with biotechnology and has been involved in panel discussions regarding the current state of patent law from a former Federal Circuit clerk's perspective.

 - The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. MedImmune LLC v.
 Henry M. Jackson Foundation for the Advancement of Military Medicine Inc. et al. Represented the Jackson Foundation and the doctors who invented the drug marketed by MedImmune as Synagis against allegations of breach of their license agreement with MedImmune.
 After the Court ruled in my clients’ favor on the majority of the summary judgment rulings the case settled favorably for my clients.